xhailey/14848-homework3/README.md

 # 14848 Homework 3

-To start the program, do the following in the same terminal
+To start the program, you will need to install maven first.
+Then do the following in the same terminal

 ```
 export AWS_ACCESS_KEY_ID=youraccesskey